squirrel2038/thearchdruidreport-archive/README.md

 widget.
 (Rather than use AJAX calls for the widget, though, the static site uses a `resources/posts.js` file listing every post.)

-The program keeps a separate "web_archive" directory recording each HTTP request used during the archival process, which allows the program to be rerun without hammering Blogger's servers and allows it to be rerun when the site goes down.
+The program keeps a separate "web_cache" directory recording each HTTP request used during the archival process, which allows the program to be rerun without hammering Blogger's servers and allows it to be rerun when the site goes down.